 Introduction to CISSP Study Guide

 CISSP certification can get you into the role of chief security officer (CSO), Chief Information security officer (CISO), chief technical officer (CTO).
 The CISSP certification is a prime requirement for several positions in the private and government sector.
-The CISSP exam requirements are extensive, requiring a good amount of knowledge on IT security and risk management.
+The CISSP exam requirements are extensive, requiring a good amount of IT security and risk management knowledge.
 After passing the CISSP exam, it can be confirmed that the individual possesses good knowledge of IT security, which can be counted as an asset for the individual in management and leadership positions.

 Important Domains for CISSP Exam